Supportive Housing

 Supportive, affordable, and safe housing is essential for helping formerly incarcerated individuals achieve long-term stability.

 Housing access is the first step towards someone’s rehabilitation, but too often, those who need it most are left behind.
-Providing housing and community-based resources to systems-involved individuals is a critical investment that reduces the likelihood of incarceration and recidivism and helps people, families, and communities thrive.
+Providing housing and community-based resources to systems-involved individuals is a critical investment and helps people, families, and communities thrive.

 The Rise

-Our justice-involved supportive housing (JISH) facility for formerly incarcerated people and their families in Brownsville, Brooklyn, takes a compassionate approach to reentry.
+Our permanent housing facility for formerly incarcerated people and their families in Brownsville, Brooklyn, takes a compassionate approach to reentry.

-The Rise provides immediate stability after incarceration and access to supportive services.
-WPA offers on-site case management and re-entry support, empowering residents through workforce development workshops, fitness classes, clinical counseling, financial literacy classes, technology support through the Brooklyn Public Library, and more.
+The Rise provides immediate stability after incarceration and access to on-site case management and re-entry support.
 Dedicated and compassionate staff encourage residents to set long-term goals and help them discover opportunities that foster growth, resilience, and independence.

 Programs